 Peutz-Jeghers syndrome (PJS) is a rare, inherited condition.
 It's passed to a child from a parent.
 PJS is an autosomal dominant genetic disorder.
-This means you only need one copy of the altered (mutated) gene in order to have PJS.
+This means you only need 1 copy of the altered (mutated) gene to have PJS.

 About 3 out of every 4 people diagnosed with PJS have a family history of the disorder.
 One out of 4 people have no family history.
-In this case, the gene mutation may have happened on its own, meaning it wasn't passed on from a parent.
+In this case, the gene mutation may have happened on its own.
+This is called a spontaneous mutation.

 Genetic counseling with genetic testing can be done to diagnose PJS.

 What is Peutz-Jeghers syndrome?